curvedinf/RazorNetcode/readme.md

 chronographically-fluid application has certain things not be replayed multiple times.
 A good example is a death animation.

-Additionally, Razor provides a suite of timing synchronization tools that will be provided to your application automatically.
+Additionally, Razor provides a suite of timing synchronization tools that will be available to your application automatically.
 Razor will calculate the difference between local and remote clocks, estimate the latency to the server, and provide you all the frame and timing data necessary to build accurate states of the past that can be used to simulate the future